Top 7 Profitable Plants To Grow and Sell

 Lavender is used as is, as well as in soaps, fragrances, cleaning products, and essential oils.
 There is always a need for lavender and a single acre of lavender can make over 10,000 bouquets.
 This would help guarantee a steady yearly income.

-Mushrooms, especialy gourmet and exotic mushrooms, are in high demand for restaurants and foodies.
-Mushrooms are a great option for those wanting to make a career out of growing and selling plants because they can be grown inside without soil, in relatively small spaces and average six crop cycles per year.
+Mushrooms, especially gourmet and exotic mushrooms, are in high demand for restaurants and foodies.
+Mushrooms are a great option for those wanting to make a career out of growing and selling plants because they can be grown inside without soil, in relatively small spaces, and average six crop cycles per year.

 Because mushrooms do not travel well, local growers are a hot commodity and provide higher quality than transported mushrooms.
 On average, mushrooms can sell for anywhere from $5 to $20 a pound.

 You can grow up to 25 pounds of mushrooms in just one square foot.
-You can also consider drying certain types of mushrooms, like oyster and shitake, to help preserve them longer and make it easier to distribute further away.
+You can also consider drying certain types of mushrooms, like oysters and shitakes, to help preserve them longer and make it easier to distribute further away.
 A simple 10 by 10 square foot space can easily be enough to make a living and can be grown anywhere.

 Ornamental plants are used to help create aesthetics and are typically very low maintenance.
 The most popular types of ornamentals are woodies and grass.
 Woody ornamentals are plants like red twig dogwood, holly, pussy willows, forsythia, and hydrangeas.
 You can grow different plants at different times of the year, creating profit without worrying about off-seasons.
 Woody ornamentals are very popular in florist shops, as well as craft stores because they are ideal for floral arrangements, wreaths, and natural home décor.